grpc/grpc-node/TROUBLESHOOTING.md

 ## Enabling extra logging and tracing

-Extra logging can be very useful for diagnosing problems. `grpc-js` supporst the `GRPC_VERBOSITY` and `GRPC_TRACE` environment variables that can be used to increase the amount of information that gets printed to stderr.
+Extra logging can be very useful for diagnosing problems. `grpc-js` support the `GRPC_VERBOSITY` and `GRPC_TRACE` environment variables that can be used to increase the amount of information that gets printed to stderr.